The Saint Paul Foundation’s $1 Million Forever Saint Paul Challenge

 Watch the Forever Saint Paul Challenge unfold through our video series.
 We'll be capturing all the fun throughout the Challenge so check back regularly for new videos or visit youtube.com/MNIdeaOpen.

 Time-lapse and informational videos are courtesy of our awesome pals at Rat Race Studios, Ken Friberg and Daniel Life, and Jeff Achen Videography.
-The City of Saint Paul produced the video that is listed first below.
+The Challenge recap video is courtesy of Kevin McKeever.
+(Kevin also produces all of our finalist videos.)

 Deadline for Ideas